Non-commutative resolutions for Segre products and Cohen-Macaulay rings of hereditary representation type: Applications of the Morita-type theorem

 \section{Applications of the Morita-type theorem}

 We give (non-trivial) examples of commutative Gorenstein rings of strictly hereditary representation type.
 One of the strongest results to give equivalences of categories is Morita-type theorem.
-Let us start with the following results which characterize cluster categories in terms of cluster tilting objects, and which we aim to apply.
-Recall that a finite dimensional algebra $H$ is {\it $1$-representation infinite} if every connected component of $H$ is a representation infinite hereditary algebra. \begin{Thm} Let $\T$ be an algebraic $d$-CY triangulated category with a $d$-cluster tilting object $T$. \begin{enumerate} \item\cite{KRac} Suppose $d=2$ and $H=\End_\T(T)$ is hereditary.
+We restate Theorem \ref{jus} for small dimensions, with some additional claims on the endomorphism rings. \begin{Thm} Let $\T$ be an algebraic $d$-CY triangulated category with a $d$-cluster tilting object $T$. \begin{enumerate} \item\cite{KRac} Suppose $d=2$ and $H=\End_\T(T)$ is hereditary.
 Then there exists a triangle equivalence

 \item\cite[Theorem 1.2, 1.3(2)]{ha4} Suppose that $d=3$ and $\End_\T(T)$ is hereditary.
 Then $H=\End_\T(T\oplus T[-1])$ is hereditary and there exists a triangle equivalence

 provided $H$ is $1$-representation infinite. \item\cite[Theorem 1.2, 1.3(3)]{ha4} Suppose that $d=4$ and $\End_\T(T)$ is semisimple.
 Then $H=\End_\T(T\oplus T[-1]\oplus T[-2])$ is hereditary, and there exists a triangle equivalence